software-students-spring2025/1-specification-exercise-panic-at-the-kernel/README.md

 ## Product Vision Statement

-This app should be a simple tool, capable of P2P sending and P2E donating of meal swipes.
+This app should be a simple tool, capable of P2P sending and P2E donating of meal swipes, for NYU students.

 ## User Requirements

-- As a new user, I want to be able to register, log in, and sign out, so that I have an account that stores my meal plan and donation information.
+- As a new user, I want to be able to log in and sign out so that I have a protected account that stores my meal plan and donation information.

-- As a new user, I want to view my personalized account, so that I can know my current status on meal swipes and dining dollars.
+- As a new user, I want to view my personalized account so that I can know my current status on meal swipes and dining dollars.

-- As an NYU student, I want to donate meal swipes to the whole NYU community, so that others can get a meal if needed.
+- As an NYU student, I want to donate meal swipes to the whole NYU community so that others can get a meal if needed.

+- As an NYU student, I want to individually send meal swipes to friends, so that they can have more meals when hungry.

-- As a community-driven student, I want to see the amount of donations, so other students and I are more encouraged to make more donations to help others.
+- As a community-driven student, I want to see the amount of donations so that other students and I are more encouraged to make more donations to help others.

-- As an NYU student, I want to see what food purchases I made, so I can control my budget in meal swipes and dining dollars.
+- As an NYU student, I want to see what food purchases I made so that I can control my budget in meal swipes and dining dollars.

 - As an NYU student, I want to search for a particular student's name or ID so that I can donate meal swipes to a friend.